Katharine Jefferts Schori

 Katharine Jefferts Schori (born March 26, 1954) is the former presiding bishop and primate of the Episcopal Church of the United States.
-Previously elected as the 9th bishop of the Episcopal Diocese of Nevada, she was the first woman elected as a primate in the Anglican Communion.
+Previously elected as the 9th bishop of the Episcopal Diocese of Nevada, she was the first woman elected as a primate in the Anglican Communion, meaning she was the first woman to lead a national church body in the Anglican tradition.
 Jefferts Schori was elected at the 75th General Convention on June 18, 2006, and invested at Washington National Cathedral on November 4, 2006, and continued until November 1, 2015, when Michael Bruce Curry was invested in the position.
 She took part in her first General Convention of the Episcopal Church as Presiding Bishop of the Episcopal Church in July 2009.

-She is serving as Assistant Bishop of Wyoming in July 2024.
+She is serving as Assistant Bishop of Wyoming in July 2024, having previously served the Episcopal Diocese of San Diego and the Episcopal Diocese of Los Angeles.

 Early and family life

 Of Irish and Swiss ancestry, Jefferts Schori was born in Pensacola, Florida, to Keith Jefferts, an atomic physicist, and Elaine Ryan, a microbiologist.
-Jefferts Schori was first raised in the Catholic Church.
+Jefferts Schori was first raised in the Roman Catholic Church.
 In 1963, her parents brought her, at the age of eight, into the Episcopal Church (St. Andrew's Episcopal Church, New Providence, New Jersey) with their own move out of Roman Catholicism.
 Her mother converted to Eastern Orthodoxy a few years later and died in 1998.

 Jefferts Schori attended school in New Jersey, then earned a Bachelor of Science degree in biology from Stanford University in 1974, a Master of Science degree in oceanography in 1977, and a Doctor of Philosophy degree in 1983, also in oceanography, from Oregon State University.
 She is an instrument-rated pilot, and both her parents were pilots.

 She married Richard Schori, an Oregon State professor of topology, in 1979; they have a daughter.

 Early career

 Jefferts Schori earned her Master of Divinity in 1994 from the Church Divinity School of the Pacific and was ordained priest that year.
-She served as assistant rector to William R. McCarthy at the Church of the Good Samaritan, in Corvallis, Oregon, where she had special responsibility for pastoring the Hispanic community as a fluent Spanish communicator, and was in charge of adult education programs.
+She served as assistant rector to William R. McCarthy at the Church of the Good Samaritan, in Corvallis, Oregon, where she had special responsibility for pastoring the Latino community as a fluent Spanish communicator, and was in charge of adult education programs.

 In 2001, Jefferts Schori was elected and consecrated Bishop of Nevada.

 She was awarded honorary Doctor of Divinity degrees from the Church Divinity School of the Pacific in 2001, Seabury-Western Theological Seminary in 2007, and Sewanee: The University of the South in 2008.

 In 2003, Jefferts Schori voted to consent to the election of Gene Robinson, an openly gay and partnered man, to which some conservative Episcopalians objected.